Andre-Joe/Andre-Joe.github.io/README.md

 ## About

-I am a university student specializing in Artificial Intelligence, focusing on deep learning and reinforcement learning.
+I am a university student specializing in Artificial Intelligence, focusing on deep learning and computer vision.
 This site showcases my certifications, academic achievements, and projects.

 ---